 Under most circumstances, equity in a parent’s residence is not considered income.
 The two cases that have come down in California Courts on this issue as of the date of this article are Marriage of Henry in 2005 and Marriage of Williams in 2007.
 A careful reading of these decisions is needed to understand this rule and the potential, limited exceptions to it.

 Personal injury proceeds are generally not considered income unless the personal injury proceeds were specifically earmarked as compensation for lost income.
-It is rare for that to happen in a personal injury case.
+It is not common for that to happen in a personal injury case although it is possible.
 Typically, the settlement agreement does not distinguish between income versus nonincome or what specifically the personal injury damages were designed to compensate.
 Such damages are traditionally awarded in a settlement as a lump sum without designation.
+Once again, the advice of a family law attorney about your specific situation is necessary.

 Gifts of a nonmonetary nature are generally not considered income.
 It is not unusual for a parent to provide an adult child with a gift whether that is small items such as household items or something as large as a car.
 In such situation the value of that gift is generally not considered income for child support purposes.